GaaneshT/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the `purge` command.
+1. User requests to purge TutorSynch records.
 2. TutorSynch deletes **ALL** student records.
 3. TutorSynch informs the user of the bulk deletion.